ReeceRenninger/city-explorer-api/README.md

 ![Alt text](WRRC-lab07.png)

-### Feature One: Building a server
+### Feature One: Building a server & Connecting to Front End

 Estimate of time needed to complete: 120 to 180 minutes (~ 2 to 3 hours)

 Start time: 12:30

-Finish time:
+Finish time: 18:30

-Actual time needed to complete:
+Actual time needed to complete: 6 hours

 I am using JavaScript, React, HTML, CSS for the whole application.
 For this specific portion we are using express to run the server, dotenv, and cors as middleware.
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->